MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-file-copy-v4.md

 The task uses **AzCopy**, the command-line utility built for fast copying data from and to Azure storage accounts.
 Version 4 of the Azure File Copy task uses [AzCopy V10](/azure/storage/common/storage-use-azcopy-v10).

+Azure File Copy version 3 and lower would retrieve the Azure Storage key to provide access.
+Azure File Copy version 4 and higher [require Azure Storage to be authorized via Microsoft Entra ID or SAS token](/azure/storage/common/storage-use-azcopy-v10#authorize-azcopy).
+Authentication using a service principal and managed identity are available.
+For managed identities, only system-wide managed identity is supported.
+The level of authorization required is shown in [Option 1: Use Microsoft Entra ID](/azure/storage/common/storage-use-azcopy-v10#option-1-use-azure-active-directory).

 To dynamically deploy Azure Resource Groups that contain virtual machines, use the [Azure Resource Group Deployment](azure-resource-group-deployment-v2.md) task.
 This task has a sample template that can perform the required operations to set up the WinRM HTTPS